particle-iot/docs/docs/zh/troubleshooting.md

 ## Main LED off, small blue LED dim

-- *What’s the Core doing?* The main LED on my Spark Core is off, but the small blue LED in the upper right corner is dimly glowing.
+- *Core 在做什么?* The main LED on my Spark Core is off, but the small blue LED in the upper right corner is dimly glowing.
-- *What’s the problem?* Your Core is missing firmware.
+- *问题是什么?* Your Core is missing firmware.
-- *How do I fix it?*
+- *我如何修复它?*

 1. Try a factory reset.
 Hold down both buttons, then release the RST button, while holding down the MODE button.
 The LED should begin flashing yellow.
 Continue holding down the MODE button until you see the Core change from flashing yellow to flashing white.
 Then release the button.
 The Core should begin after the factory reset is complete.
 2. If you see no flashing lights during factory reset, then your Core may be temporarily nonfunctional.
 If you have a JTAG shield, [contact the Spark team](mailto:hello@spark.io) so we can help walk you through re-installing the Core firmware.
 If you do not have a JTAG shield, please [contact the Spark team](mailto:hello@spark.io) to let us know, and we’ll help you take next steps.

 ## LEDs off and unresponsive

-- *What’s the Core doing?* My Core isn’t showing any LED activity when I power it over USB.
+- *Core 在做什么?* My Core isn’t showing any LED activity when I power it over USB.
-- *What’s the problem?* Your Core is not receiving power.
+- *问题是什么?* Your Core is not receiving power.
-- *How do I fix it?*
+- *我如何修复它?*

 Please complete the following steps: